 A lower cost option is to have a DHI technician simply deliver testing equipment, so the member can take their own samples and supply the collected data back to the DHI technician.
 The DHI technician will then pick up equipment and samples and deliver them back to the laboratory for analysis and processing.

 Traditional Records processed through a processing center

-The DRSS uses software to collect all on-farm data, including animal identification, calvings, breedings, pregnancy checks, dry offs, and milk weights at one or more milkings.
+DHI technicians use software to collect all on-farm data, including animal identification, calvings, breedings, pregnancy checks, dry offs, and milk weights at one or more milkings.
 Component samples may or may not be taken.
-Collection of the milk weights and samples may be done by the DRSS or by labor supplied by the dairy.
+Collection of the milk weights and samples may be done by a DHI technician or by labor supplied by the dairy.
 The data is forwarded to a processing center, and reports generated by the processing center are mailed back to the dairy.
 Cow lactation records are forwarded by the processing center to Animal Improvement Program Laboratory (AIPL), and the records may be used to calculate genetic evaluations.

 Labor Efficient Records

 Dairies with electronic milk meters and on-farm Dairy Comp 305 or PCDART may be eligible to use labor-efficient records.
 Typically, a DHI technician collects milk samples every other month or every three months, and on the test days with no component samples, the dairy uploads their data directly from their own software.
 The data is forwarded to a processing center, and reports generated by the processing center are mailed back to the dairy.
 Cow lactation records are forwarded by the processing center to AIPL, and the records may be used to calculate genetic evaluations.
 National DHIA quality certification requires that the electronic meters be certified every year for accuracy.

 The dairy can rent our Surge meters for 24 hours at a time.